 What is a Stroker Engine?

 A stroker engine simply aims at increasing the engine's stroke, or the distance covered by the piston.
-The logic behind this is, more distance covered by the piston would lead to faster rotating of the crankshaft, the connecting rod, this will generate better torque and obviously improve acceleration resulting in the faster rotation of the wheels of a vehicle.
+This is achieved by using a crankshaft in which the position of the crank pin is further away from the center of axis of the crankshaft’s rotation.
+This increases the displacement of the engine and generates better torque, improving acceleration and resulting in the faster rotation of the wheels of a vehicle.

 If a car's torque is comparatively higher, it would surely attain its top speed in lesser time.
 But, don't be fooled into thinking that the top speed/power would improve.
 For instance, consider two cars, a Plymouth with a torque of 204 nm at 4000 rpm, and power of 180 bhp at 6000 rpm; the second one being a ford with a torque of 163 nm at 6000 rpm, and power of 195 bhp at 8000 rpm.
 In a drag race, the Plymouth would clearly take the lead due to its superior torque.
 However, once the Ford hits 8000 rpm, it would definitely catch up with the Plymouth and even beat it.